 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-example: text used to clarify abstract rules by applying them literally.

 Resource owner authorization: The permission by the resource owner to allow the API invoker to access the resource owner's resource via the northbound API.

 3.2 Symbols

-For the purposes of the present document, the following symbols apply:

-<symbol> <Explanation>
+Void.

 3.3 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

-<ABBREVIATION> <Expansion>
+AZF AuthoriZation Function

+CCF CAPIF Core Function

+MAC Message Authentication Code

+ROF resource owner functionROMF Resource Owner Management Function